 Vacation Bible School

-This annual 5-day summer program for 3-year-olds through 5th graders meets from 6 to 8:30 PM in mid to late June.
+This annual five-day summer program for three-year-olds through fifth-graders meets from 6:00 to 8:30 pm in mid to late June.
 Vacation Bible School emphasizes strong Biblical teaching and out-of-the-ordinary adventure, excitement, and fun!

 Children are invited to grow in faith by singing with the children’s choirs.
 Rehearsals are Sunday mornings right after Sunday School.
 St. Paul’s summer musical camp offers our children and community another opportunity to explore gifts of music and creativity together.
 For contact information, see our Music Ministry page.

-Cub Scouting, a division of the Boy Scouts of America, has a long tradition of providing fun family activities and character development for young boys in grades 1-5.
+Cub Scouting, a division of the Boy Scouts of America, has a long tradition of providing fun family activities and character development for young boys in grades one through five.
 St. Paul’s is the sponsoring organization for Cub Scout Pack 31.
 Many great activities are held throughout the year, including family camping, the Pine Wood Derby, and pack and den meetings.

 United Methodist Summer Camps

 The Susquehanna Conference of the United Methodist Church sponsors a large variety of camps for children and youth.